ivanoats/portfolio/README.md

 ## Usage

-- Look for braches of this repo that correspond to daily discussions and assignments of the Code Fellows Ruby on Rails Boot Camp.
+- Look for braches of this repo that correspond to Chapter by Chapter discussions and assignments of the Code Rails Curriculum.
 - Also look at the commit history to see step by step of how we change things around.

 ### Known Issues

 This is a work in progress.
-Your contributions are welcome!
+Your comments and contributions are welcome!
 Please open an issue if you run in to any trouble.
-Better yet, fix it, test it, and send a pull request.

 [Issues List](https://github.com/codefellows/portfolio/issues).

-## Authors
+## Authors & Contributors

 * [Brook Riggio](https://github.com/brookr)
 * [Ivan Storck](https://github.com/ivanoats)